-Iceland has recently imposed a mandatory five-day quarantine for foreign tourists.
-However, this offer is valid on singular dates between October 2020 and March 2021, when measures might be eased a little.
+Iceland has imposed a mandatory five-day quarantine for foreign tourists.
+However, this offer is valid on singular dates in April 2021, when measures may perhaps be eased a little.

-You can choose any roundtrip up to fourteen days in our availability calendar, which will then forward you to ba.com.
+You can choose any roundtrip of six days up to four weeks in our availability calendar, which will then forward you to ba.com.
 We only selected dates on which the cheapest fare is available.

 British Airways uses Airbus A320 family aircraft with 3-3 seating on its flights to Iceland.